 The Visa requirements will vary depending on which country you are from.
 Currently, passport holders from the UK, EU, Australia, New Zealand, Canada and USA do not need a visa to visit.
 Unless you are planning to stay over 90 days.
 Research if Morocco requires a visa for your country of origin and arrange it prior to your arrival.

-I hope that you found this guide helpful in preparing for your trip to Morocco!
+I hope that you found this Morocco travel guide helpful in preparing for your trip to this magical country!

 SAVE TO PINTEREST TO READ LATER ↓